Before you begin

 Use this tool to assess whether you should cut:

 Should You Cut?
-Fitness Strategy Planner
+Fitness Strategy Planner, this planner is also available in MacroCodex App.

 Important: Do not start a cut until you've gone through this tool and confirmed that cutting aligns with your current physique, training history, and goals.